The world is multivariate.

 Examples of multivariate analysis in action

-For decades process and product quality issues have been solved with our world-leading multivariate analysis tool, Unscrambler.
+For decades process and product quality issues have been solved with our industry leading multivariate analysis tool, Unscrambler.

-HarvestLab® from ZEISS and John Deere uses multivariate analysis for on-the-go measuring of moisture, dry matter, protein, starch, fiber, neutral detergent fiber, acid detergent fiber, and sugar
+HarvestLab® from ZEISS and John Deere uses multivariate analysis for on-the-go measuring of moisture, dry matter, protein, starch, fiber, neutral detergent fiber, acid detergent fiber, and sugar.>/h3>

-The Unscrambler® is the most easy to use all-in-one tool with powerful multivariate analysis, interactive graphics and visualizations.
-It is the preferred tool for 25,000 data analysts, researchers and engineers who need to analyze data quickly, easily and accurately.
+The Unscrambler is the most easy to use all-in-one tool with powerful multivariate analysis, interactive graphics and visualisations.
+It is the preferred tool for 25000 data analysts, researchers and engineers who need to analyze data quickly, easily and accurately.

 Maximize your analytical skills and accelerate your organisations success using multivariate analysis with our flexible training options to suit different learning preferences and skill levels.